How to connect to Azure SQL

 Note

-Azure Private Link (aka Private Endpoint as described by Microsoft here) is not supported.
+Azure Private Link (aka Private Endpoint as described by Microsoft here) is not supported on AnywhereNow Dialogue Cloud.

-AnywhereNow needs to directly connect to Azure SQL database(s) in your Azure tenant A dedicated and trusted instance of Azure AD.
+AnywhereNow Dialogue Cloud needs to directly connect to your Azure SQL database(s) in your Azure tenant A dedicated and trusted instance of Azure AD.
 The tenant is automatically created when your organization signs up for a Microsoft cloud service subscription, such as Microsoft 365.
 An Azure tenant represents a single organization.
-[Taken from Microsoft Docs] for your CDR Call Detail Records (CDR) are the meta data of a converstation: who talked to whom, at which time, for how long and with which identity among other things (skill, optional classification, etc) which gets stored in your SQL (analytical) database. data to be stored and retrieved.
-If Dialogue Manager is used, an additional Azure SQL database is needed for the conversational (text) message data and history.
+[Taken from Microsoft Docs] for your Call Detail Record (CDR Call Detail Records (CDR) are the meta data of a converstation: who talked to whom, at which time, for how long and with which identity among other things (skill, optional classification, etc) which gets stored in your SQL (analytical) database.) data to be stored and retrieved.
+If Dialogue Manager is used, an additional Azure SQL database is needed for the transactional (text) message data and history, the CDR data of Dialogue Manager (i.e. text based) conversations will again be stored in the CDR database.

 CDR and DialogueManager each require their own database.